Our Mission

 Montessori is a unique educational method that fosters a child’s intrinsic desire to learn.
 At Children’s House, your child will learn to participate in a community of self-directed learners and creative thinkers, and use his/her own mind to solve problems.
 Our educational approach focuses on the whole child – cognitive, social, emotional, and physical development.
 At Children’s House, we give children the language and structure to nurture their independence, confidence, and creativity.

 We invite you to explore our website and learn why Children’s House is the place to foster your child’s love of learning.
-If our school seems like a good fit for your child and family, please contact us to set up a virtual visit.
+If our school seems like a good fit for your child and family, please submit an application.

 Learning Curriculum